Cyraphim/Console-Graphics-Interface/README.md

 	  to make the draw calls on a separate thread so that we our main thread calculations arent paused

+* An input system
+	- Something that reads the entire keyboard state and then polls is as required

 * An error messaging and debugging system
 	- We already print colored text onto the buffer but we also need a separate buffer that somehow displays the output